minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 The resulting content.sig can be base64 encoded and placed in the cms-signature header.

 The mycrt.crt is a X.509 certificate as issued to the sender by PKI-O. Full example in appendix 1.

+### More sample code

+More sample code for the signing method can be found in our [Github Sample Code repository](https://github.com/minvws/nl-covid19-coronatester-tester-signature-demo)

 ### Governance and the digital signature of the test result